aqualx/truenas-docker-compose/README.md

 * **Network Configuration:** Adjust network settings within `compose.yaml` as needed for your TrueNAS Scale environment.

 Let me know if you have any questions or need further assistance!

+**Additional links:**
+* Thinking about a career change?
+Prepare for hiring quiz tests used by big companies with IQ training at [BrainStorm.Place](https://brainstorm.place)